 Underground Storage Tank Removal and Disposal Contractor

-Danosh Construction is an experienced and professional Buried and Underground Fuel Storage Tank removal contractor working in Toronto, Ontario, offering services for the decommissioning and removal of decommissioned and/or abandoned underground oil tanks.
+Danosh Construction is an experienced and professional Underground Storage Tank (UST) removal contractor working in Toronto, Ontario, offering services for the decommissioning and removal of decommissioned and/or abandoned underground oil tanks.
 We carry full liability insurance and are licensed with the Technical Standards and Safety Authority (TSSA), and the Ontario Ministry of the Environment, Conservation and Parks.
-We also possess all the required equipment to complete the removal of a UST of any size, in Toronto, Ontario.
-We partner with licensed Environmental Engineers to ensure work is handled properly.
+We own and operate all the required equipment to complete the removal of an underground storage tank of any size, in Toronto, Ontario.
+And ee partner with licensed Environmental Engineers to ensure all our work is conducted properly.

-If your home or business in Toronto, Ontario has a suspected underground or buried tank, whether fuel tank or oil tank, that is no longer in use or past it's service life cycle, it MUST be removed.
-Abandoned oil tanks often times can leak, contaminate the soil, and cause bad odours.
-These tanks must be removed by a qualified and licensed professional.
+If your home or business in Toronto, Ontario has a suspected underground sorage tank or buried tank, whether fuel tank or oil tank, that is no longer in use or past it's service life cycle, it MUST be removed.
+Abandoned oil tanks often times can leak, spread contamination into the soil, and cause bad odours/hazard risks.
+These issues must be handled by qualified and licensed professionals.
 For more specific regulation information regarding underground tanks, read our Blog Post.

 What is an Underground Storage Tank?